Wayfinder mindfulness recordings

 We have created four 6-minute meditations for you to use in your Wayfinder classes.
 We recommend playing these at the start of class to help your students transition into a more centered mindset and to explore Wayfinder topics experientially.

-The first three meditations have been designed to accompany our "Self-Awareness", "World-Awareness" and "Purposeful Action" activities respectively while the fourth meditation has been designed to accompany our "Centering Yourself" activity more specifically.
+The first three meditations have been designed to accompany our "Self Awareness", "World Awareness" and "Purposeful Action" activities respectively while the fourth meditation has been designed to accompany our "Reading the Clouds" activity more specifically.
 However, you should feel free to use the meditations in any way and any order that you feel would best serve your students.

 In order to be purposeful navigators in our lives, we first start with ourselves.
 We ask, “what do I value?” “what matters to me?” “what am I grateful for?” “what traits do I want to practice?”, but we can only get to know ourselves if we’re paying close attention.
 In this session we’ll guide students through a simple practice in paying attention.